remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/receptor/insulin-receptor.md

 ## What caused this pathway be dysfunctional?

-* Too much fat inside cells
+* Too much ectopic fat inside cells